How Important is the LinkedIn SSI Score?

 The verdict on the LinkedIn SSI score is…

-As I mentioned at the beginning of the article, the validity and usefulness of LinkedIn’s Social Selling Index continues to be a source of much debate and the community seems evenly divided on the question.
+As I mentioned at the beginning of the article, the validity and usefulness of LinkedIn Social Selling Index continues to be a source of much debate, and the community seems evenly divided on the question.

-I’d love to get your feedback if this article has helped you determine a course of action regarding the LinkedIn SSI Score and how it affects your business.
+I’d love to get your feedback in the comments if this article has helped you determine a course of action regarding the LinkedIn SSI score and how it affects your business.